openspim/openspim.github.io/x-openspim_alignment.md

 This requires some patience, because in order to achieve a perpendicular bounce, kinematic mirrors have to be taken off the breadboard, then readjusted (slightly turned as shown in Figure 1, side view of KM) by loosening and tightening their rail carriers, and then placed back on the optical breadboard and into the beam path.
 This typically requires several attempts.
 Ensure that the laser hits approximately the center of each mirror and try to excessive use the fine adjustment screws as they need to have sufficient margin in Step 4 and should for now retain a more or less neutral position.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure2.png" target="_blank"><img width="500" src="https://openspim.org/images/alignment/Alignment_Figure2.png"></a>
-<figcaption> Figure 2 - Centered beam on kinematic mirrors.
+<figcaption> Figure 2 - The beam as been centered on the kinematic mirrors.
 </figcaption>
 </figure>